 It appears that an awful lot of shootings are done in moments of anger.

-When I’m angry, I do feel like I want to do something to the person with whom I am angry or the person who wronged me.
-But what I want to do is to get them to stop what they are doing or apologize if an apology is due.
-Or I want them so suffer some consequence.
-But do I want them dead?
-No. If I had a gun, could I use it in an angry situation?
+When we’re angry, we do feel like we want to do something to the person with whom we are angry or the person who wronged us.
+But what we want to do is to get them to stop what they are doing or apologize if an apology is due.
+Or we want them so suffer some consequence.
+But do we want them dead?
+No. If we had a gun, could we use it in an angry situation?
 Possibly.

 Angry confrontations should not result in death.
 But too often they do.
 Guns happen to be the most effective weapon when it comes to killing or injuring others.
 When a gun is at the ready, it just may be used in the wrong way.
 Most gun owners are responsible with their guns and their guns.
 But since others are not, it’s time for all of us to get together and do something about this uniquely American problem where there is about one gun per person.